Dog food reviews can be helpful when you’re comparing products.

 And because we respect a dog’s natural carnivorous bias, we shamelessly favor dog foods rich in meat.

-In general, a five star dog food is one that is high in meat content and free of suspicious chemicals or plant-based protein boosters.
+In general, a five star dog food is one that is high in meat content and free of suspicious chemicals or excessive plant-based protein boosters.

 So, does that mean a one-star dog food is bad for your dog?